Time to stop apologising?

 I know we are a nation of people that completely overuse the word sorry, even to pass someone in a supermarket aisle!
 But to say sorry for the way you look or for the person that you naturally are, perhaps we should think twice about that?
 Little ears are listening to our every word, young teenagers are reading how we are sorry for looking a certain way and your self esteem doesn’t need this negativity!

 We need to take pride in the people we are.
-We are each unquie and come with our own little quirks.
+We are each unique and come with our own little quirks.
 I challenge you to give it a go!

 Need a little help?
-Perhaps you’d like to come along to one of my EMBRACE sessions where we’ll talk through how to let go of negative thoughts, embrace who you are and start your personal journey of self acceptance.
-And of course creating beautiful portraits together!
+Perhaps you’d like to come along to one of my TrueYou sessions where we’ll talk through how to let go of negative thoughts, embrace who you are and start your personal journey of self acceptance.
+And of course create beautiful portraits together!